 - Every executive, manager, supervisor, and team leader must be a "learning cheerleader" so that the learning mindset filters down to every person on every level.
 Learning must be encouraged, enabled, expected, and respected.
 Praise people for learning; not just for excelling.

 - You have to measure, evaluate and recognize learning.
 Using a Learning Management System (LMS) is an efficient way to do that.
-For example, in our corporate L&D blog we tell the story of Align Technology, a medical device company in the US with operations worldwide, which rolled out a diploma program to its European staff that involved 45 courses in five languages.

 - Learn to recognize failures and challenges as learning opportunities.
 Analyze such situations and turn them into case studies for collective learning.